artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 ## Order of transformations

-Each visitor might also declare a `Long priority` since in some cases there is a dependency between two handlers, For instance
+Each visitor might also declare a `Long priority` since in some cases there is a dependency between two handlers, for instance

 In `HandleVal`